Annual Day of Sharing

 Marguerite B. Thornton established this scholarship in 1997.
 The recipient must attend a historically black college with a grade point average of 2.5.

 Ollie Saxon Carden established this scholarship in memory of her husband, William Carden, in 1989.
 The recipient must be a Cheyney University commuting student.

 ⦁ Four Year Scholarship

 The recipient must attend a historically black college with a 2.5 or better grade point average.

-January – Applications are mailed to Philadelphia high schools-public, charter and catholic.
+January – Applications are mailed to Public, Charter and Catholic schools in Philadelphia.

 April 1 – Applications are due.

 April – Scholarship Committee meets to review applications.